bigfix/developer.bigfix.com/site/reference/types/mode.md

 # sticky of &lt;mode&gt;

-The `sticky&#39; bit (S_ISVTX) on a directory means that a file in that directory can be renamed or deleted only by the owner of the file, by the owner of the directory, and by root.
+The sticky bit `S_ISVTX` on a directory means that a file in that directory can be renamed or deleted only by the owner of the file, by the owner of the directory, and by root.
 This inspector returns `True` if the sticky bit of the given mode is on.

 # user mask of &lt;mode&gt;